Geostrophic wind: Formulation

-This leads us to the following result for the geostrophic wind components (ug, vg):
+This leads us to the following result for the geostrophic wind components:

 The validity of this approximation depends on the local Rossby number.
 It is invalid at the equator, because f is equal to zero there, and therefore generally not used in the tropics.

 Other variants of the equation are possible; for example, the geostrophic wind vector can be expressed in terms of the gradient of the geopotential Φ on a surface of constant pressure: